shivannis/xandr-docs-public/xandr-docs/articles/monetize/ctv-video-buying-best-practices.md

 inventory.

 > [!NOTE]
-> Since sdevice IDs and user IDs are not always available, frequency-capped CTV video campaigns can be more challenging to scale than desktop and mobile campaigns.
+> Since device IDs and user IDs are not always available, frequency-capped CTV video campaigns can be more challenging to scale than desktop and mobile campaigns.

 ## Device targeting